CronoX1/Host-Discovery/README.md

 # Host-Discovery

 Python3 script to discover diferent hosts on a /24 Network by ICMP protocol and save it in a text file.
-It can also detect the operative system running on it (Windows or Linux).
+It can also detect the operative system running on it (Windows or Linux) and work in both operative systems.

 # How to install it